avaloki108/BabaYaga/DESIGN.md

 ## 5. Implementation Plan

-The development of BabaYaga will be divided into the following phases:
+The development of Web3AuditMCP will be divided into the following phases:

 1.  **Phase 1: Core Implementation (Current Focus)**
     *   Implement the core Orchestration Layer.